 In 2007, Three Dog Night had a heavy schedule of dates across the US, while Chuck Negron was still appearing as a solo act, sharing the stage with Blood, Sweat and Tears.

 On October 24th 2009, Three Dog Night released two new songs - "Heart of Blues" / "Prayer of the Children".
 Although an EP of five new songs was recorded and released in 1983 and two new songs were issued on Three Dog Night's 35th Anniversary Hits Collection Featuring The London Symphony Orchestra, Three Dog Night has not recorded a full-length album since 1976's "American Pastime".

-As of 2012, Three Dog Night still had a heavy touring schedule across the United States with founding members Wells, Hutton, Greenspoon and Allsup, along with longtime members Paul Kingery and Pat Bautz.
-Chuck Negron also had a busy year on tap with The Negron Band and Blood, Sweat And Tears in 2012.
+As of 2013 and into 2014, Three Dog Night still had a heavy touring schedule across the United States with founding members Wells, Hutton, Greenspoon and Allsup, along with longtime members Paul Kingery and Pat Bautz.
+Chuck Negron continued his solo career, touring with The Negron Band and Blood, Sweat And Tears in 2012.
 For 2013 and 2014, he was booked with Mark Volman and Howard Kaylan's Happy Together tour.
 For 2015, shows were scheduled across the United States with Gary Lewis And The Playboys, Tommy James, Jay And The Americans as well as several solo dates.

 Special thanks to Cory Wells for his assistance with the accuracy of this biography